pankajguna000/blog-post-stats-wordpress-plugins/README.md

-# Blog Post Stats WordPress Plugins
+# Blog Post Stats WordPress Plugin

 The Blog Post Stats for WordPress plugin allows you to track like and dislike count to particular blog post in form of thumbs-up and thumbs-down count.